-2 Hague Agreement on Industrial Designs Yes, with safeguards Yes 3 Geneva Act of Lisbon Agreement on GIs Not yet No 4 Design Law Treaty (negotiated text) Yes Yes
+2 Hague Agreement on Industrial Designs Yes, with safeguards Yes 3 Geneva Act of Lisbon Agreement on GIs No No 4 Design Law Treaty Yes Yes

 Of the four agreements, the Strasbourg Agreement on patents will entail no change in our domestic law while the two treaties on industrial designs (Hague Agreement and Design Law Treaty) will require amendments to the provisions of Designs Act 2000 that deal with procedural elements.
 The Lisbon System on GIs requires greater stakeholder consultation since it will entail substantive changes in the GI Act 1999.